atrisovic/weather-panel.github.io/content/reduced-form-specification.md

     The aggregate transformation is as below:
     $$F(T_{it})=\sum_{k\in \{1,2\}} \beta^k*f(T_{it}^k)$$

+We generally try to work with many functional forms in a paper because it serves dual purpose of being a *sanity check* for researchers' codes, and a *robustness check* for readers' confirmation.
+However, we need to take decision on the *main specification* that we want in the paper.
+To do this, we formally rely on tests such as cross-validation (explained below), but we can also eyeball at the *fit* of different functional forms by printing overlaid graphs in a way that is suitable for the exercise.
+An example is shown in the figure below:

 **Example of reduced-form regression plots for different functional forms**
 ![Data from  Greenstone et al. (2019)!](images/fform_cil.JPG)